|Pound-for-Pound Rankings||Khabib Nurmagomedov||29-0|

 The UFC Light Heavyweight Title has been held by the likes of Frank Shemrock, Tito Ortiz, Randy Couture, Vitor Belfort, Chuck Liddell, Quinton Jackson, Forest Griffin, Rashad Evans, Lyoto Machida, and Mauricio Rua.

-At UFC 128, Jon Jones won the Light Heavyweight Title for the first time in his career.
-However, after being stripped off the title, Daniel Cormier won the belt by beating Anthony Johnson at UFC 187.
+At UFC 128, Jon Jones won the Light Heavyweight Title for the first time in his career after defeating Mauricio Rua.
+Jones held the title for 1501 days and defended it 8 times before being stripped off the title due to a hit and run issue.
+Daniel Cormier won the vacant belt by beating Anthony Johnson at UFC 187.

 Champion: Stipe Miocic [19–3]